 - Orthostatic hypotension (decreased blood pressure).
 Lightheadedness or fainting may happen when rising too quickly from a sitting or lying position.

 - Seizures (convulsions)

-Common side effects with ABILIFY in adults include:
+The most common side effects of ABILIFY in adults include:

-Common side effects with ABILIFY in children include:
+The most common side effects of ABILIFY in children include: